margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for Christian singer songwriters
 * Grateful for deeper eyes than to behold evil
 * Grateful to be strong and hold fast
-* Grateufl for all God's son and daughters
+* Grateful for all God's son and daughters
 * Grateful for people from other churches
 * Grateful for God in the courts and the divine pattern
 * Grateful for the Holy Spirit in people